 NOTE: GRE scores cannot be more than 5 years old.

-- To be eligible for a TOEFL waiver, you must have studied full time for two years or more at a college or university where the sole language of instruction is English.
+- To be eligible for a TOEFL waiver, you must have studied full time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
 The two years of study must be completed prior to application submission.

-For general admissions questions or questions about the university requirements, you may also contact the Duke Graduate School at firstname.lastname@example.org.
+For questions about university requirements or problems with the online application, you should contact the Duke Graduate School at firstname.lastname@example.org.